 Education and training continue to be the most effective path to sustained employment.
-The highest level of education attained by the majority of Delaware residents of all age groups was high school graduate.
+The highest level of education attained by the majority of New Jersey residents under the age of 25 and aged 55 and older was high school graduate.